MinecraftU/mcu-curriculum/sequence_4/section_1.md

 # Brief introduction to classes and methods
 Before we dive into the Minecraft environment, you should understand what the words _class_ and _method_ mean in Java.
 At its most basic, a _class_ represents a real-world object by using code.
 Classes can have both state and behavior.
 In other words, they both store information and do something with that information.
+For example, in a spaceship game you may have a spaceship class that holds the position and health of the player, and it may move around space and fire blasters.

 ## Navigating IntelliJ
 Open up IntelliJ using either the shortcut on your desktop, or hitting the Windows key and searching `IntelliJ`.
 Choose `Create new project` and give it a name.
 We'll be calling ours `JavaReview`.
 Once IntelliJ opens, in the top left, you should see a folder icon called `JavaReview` or whatever you named the project.
 Double-click it and a sidebar should appear with two options: `JavaReview` and `External Libraries`.
 We'll talk about "External Libraries" later, double-click `JavaReview` for now.
 You should have a few options appear, including an `out` folder and a `src` folder.